racheldilley1/lets_take_a_trip/README.md

 -----------------

-A US Attraction Recommender.
+A US Attraction Recommender created using machine learning.
 For a more detailed description please read my [blog post](https://racheldilley.medium.com/us-tourist-attraction-recommender-b3753b40492a) on Medium.
 Watch a demo of my WebApp [here](https://youtu.be/8c6hOS2yMkw) created using Streamlit.

 -----------------